Joseph Kentenich: Priesthood

 Admitted to the religious profession in 1909, Kentenich was ordained as a priest in Limburg an der Lahn on 8 July 1910.
-Although he wished to become a missionary in Africa with the Pallottines, his poor health prevented him from doing so.

-He was first a professor at the Minor Seminary of Ehrenbreistein.
-From 1912 to 1919, he served as spiritual director at the minor seminary of the Pallottine Fathers in Vallendar-Schoenstatt, near Koblenz (Germany) on the Rhine.
+Although he wished to become a missionary in Africa with the Pallottines, his poor health prevented him from doing so and he taught at the minor seminary of the Pallottine Fathers in Vallendar-Schoenstatt, near Koblenz.

 Chaplain

-Indeed, a storm stirred the seminarians of Vallendar-Schoenstatt: students protested against the internal regulations that they considered too severe, while some protesters spread graffiti on the walls.
+During his time at Vallendar-Schoenstatt students began to protest against the internal regulations that they considered too severe; some protesters spread graffiti on the walls.
 Two priests in charge of their spiritual direction resigned.
-Under this situation, a young Father Kentenich was named as a replacement to try to restore confidence among the seminarians.
+Kentenich was named as a replacement.

 In his first talk, he said to his students: "I am at your disposal with all that I am and all that I have: my knowledge and my ignorance, my competence and my incompetence, but especially my heart...
 We will learn to educate ourselves under the protection of Mary, to become strong, free and priestly men."